understanding-the-connected-home/book/neighborhoods.md

 Traditionally, private business has been data savvy in terms of value extraction and creation.
 There is huge potential value for retail and commercial uses of data from homes, buildings, and neighborhoods.

-What kind of services improve lives of citizens, visitors, and other stakeholders in the neighborhood?
+What kinds of services improve lives of citizens, visitors, and other stakeholders in the neighborhood?
 What kind of obligations should be tied to using these types of data commercially?
 What does that mean for transparency, APIs, licensing, policy and political work?

 ## Fostering stronger social relationships